by Elise Bowerman

 Investing in props may take time.
 They also make great gifts!
 Pick and choose what sounds like you can benefit from most.
 Add on over time as you gain familiarity within your personal practice.

-Below are my top recommendations - including links for easy purchase - which may be beneficial anytime (including in pregnancy and postpartum).
+Below are my top recommendations which may be beneficial anytime (including in pregnancy and postpartum).

 Foam Yoga Blocks

-Four inch foam blocks are where it's at.
-They're light to travel to and from the studio, and if you happen to drop one while practicing - it won't hurt.
-I recommend Gaiam's set of two blocks (~$16).
+Four inch foam blocks are where it's at for many.
+They are light to travel to and from the studio, and if you happen to drop one while practicing - it won't hurt.
 (Two is better than one.)

-Start with at least two firm blankets to either embrace the weight as a comfort measure or feel steady when seated on top of folded blankets.
-A popular choice in yoga studios are Mexican blankets.
-El Paso Designs makes beautiful Mexican blankets (~$18) which you will use time after time - and can take to the beach, camping, or keep in the back of your car in case of an emergency.
+Start with at least one-two firm blankets to either embrace the weight as a comfort measure or feel steady when seated on top of folded blankets.
+A popular choice in yoga studios are Mexican blankets, which are used time after time - and can be brought to the beach, camping, or keep in the back of the car in case of an emergency.

 Often over-looked and under-utilized in general yoga classes, but in prenatal and postnatal yoga - we use the bolster A LOT.
-Yoga Accessories' bolsters (~$32) are thick and come in a variety of colors.
-Pick your favorite!
+A thick, wide rectangle or cylinder shape are popular picks.

-Yoga straps are helpful when our arms don't seem long enough or we are feeling tight to make a posture or movement more comfortable and accessible.
-I love this Lotuscrafts yoga strap (~$7) as it is 100% organic and an ideal length of 8' for most bodies.
-I'm 5'5" and have a 10' strap... which is wayyyyy to long.
+Yoga straps are helpful when our arms don't seem long enough, or we are feeling tight to make a posture or movement more comfortable and accessible, or to invite a different perspective to the practice.
+An ideal length of 8' for most bodies.
 If you're closer to 6' then consider using a 10' strap.

 Extra goodies to make your practice even better